Common Vision Blox 15.0

 // detect edges

-auto detectedEdges = Cvb::Foundation::DetectEdgesOfStripeTarget(*image, area, numStripes, scanDirection, threshold);
+auto detectedEdges = Cvb::Foundation::CalibrationLineScan::DetectEdgesOfStripeTarget(*image, area, numStripes, scanDirection, threshold);

 static std::unique_ptr< Image > Load(const String &fileName)